TimGnorski/llm-text-to-sql/README.md

-README: LLM-Based Text-to-SQL on Spider
+LLM-Based Text-to-SQL on the Spider Dataset

+COSC 4600 – Fundamentals of AI
+Group 6

-Project Overview
+1. Overview

-This project implements a complete Text-to-SQL pipeline using the T5-small language model to translate natural-language questions into SQL queries.
-We evaluate the system using the Spider benchmark, which tests cross-database generalization.
+This project implements an end-to-end Text-to-SQL system using a fine-tuned T5-small language model.
+The system takes a natural-language question and generates an SQL query that can be executed on the target database.

-The system includes:
+Our pipeline includes:

 Data preprocessing

 Schema serialization

-Model training
+Fine-tuning T5-small

-SQL generation
+SQL generation using beam search

-Evaluation and analysis
+Evaluation of accuracy and SQL validity

+Error analysis

+This README includes all instructions required to run our code.

-Repository Structure
+2. Directory Structure

+Your project folder should look like this:

 llm-text-to-sql/
 │
 ├── README.md